busse/rss-util/README.md

 ## Contributing

 We welcome contributions!
-If you have ideas for new features, improvements, or bug fixes, please:
+This project is **pro-AI-assisted coding and engineering** - we encourage and welcome contributions that leverage AI tools like GitHub Copilot, ChatGPT, Cursor, or any other AI coding assistants.
+If you used AI assistance in your contribution, that's great!
+Please mention it in your pull request.

+For detailed contribution guidelines, please see [CONTRIBUTING.md](CONTRIBUTING.md).

+Quick start:
-1. **Request Features**: Open an issue on GitHub using the [Issues tab](https://github.com/yourusername/rss-util/issues) and describe the feature you'd like to see
+1. **Request Features**: Open an issue on GitHub and describe the feature you'd like to see
-2. **Report Bugs**: If you encounter any issues, please report them via the Issues tab
+2. **Report Bugs**: Report issues via the Issues tab
-3. **Submit Pull Requests**: If you'd like to contribute code, fork the repository, make your changes, and submit a pull request
+3. **Submit Pull Requests**: Fork the repository, make your changes, and submit a pull request

-Your feedback and contributions help make rss-util better for everyone!
+**Important**: All new features must include feature flags in the Settings so users can opt-in or opt-out.
+See CONTRIBUTING.md for details.

 ## License